fcdoc/doc/en/flashduty/conf/schedule.md

 ---
-brief: By configuring duty rules, it is possible to automate scheduling and notify specific duty personnel
+brief: By configuring duty rules, you can achieve automatic scheduling and notification to specific duty personnel
 ---

 # Configure Duty Rules

-Duty rules are a core component of a company's internal management approach, helping businesses to arrange staff working hours rationally, ensuring business continuity and efficiency.
-FlashDuty's duty schedule offers a variety of duty rules that can be tailored to fit the actual business needs of an enterprise.
+Duty rules are one of the core components of an enterprise's internal management methods, helping to reasonably arrange employees' working hours and ensure business continuity and efficiency.
+FlashDuty's duty schedule offers a variety of duty rules, which enterprises can adjust and customize according to their actual business needs.

 ## Duty Schedule
-1. On the duty management page, you can view a summary of all your duty assignments.
+1. On the duty management page, you can see a summary of all your duties.
-2. Principal members can see all duty schedules or only those they manage.
+2. Subject members can view all duty schedules or only the schedules they manage.
-3. Before setting up duty rules, it is necessary to first create a duty list, which can also be associated with a team for maintenance and planning by its members.
+3. Before setting up duty rules, you need to create a duty list.
+This duty list can also belong to a specific team, allowing team members to maintain and plan it.
-4. When creating a duty schedule, the notification method for shift changes can be configured flexibly:
+4. When creating a duty schedule, you can flexibly configure the notification method for shift changes:
-- Notification Time: Notify the next person on duty N minutes in advance during shift handovers
+- Notification Time: Notify the next person on duty N minutes before the shift change
-- Notification Channels: Individual chat (one-on-one notifications via SMS, voice calls, emails, etc.) or group chat (messages pushed to an IM group with @ mentions for assigned personnel).
+- Notification Channels: Single chat (one-to-one notification, such as SMS, voice, email, etc.), group chat (push to IM message group and @ mention assigned personnel).

 ### Duty Rules Composition

-- Duty rules, combined with shift adjustment rules, form the comprehensive duty schedule.
+- Duty rules + shift adjustment rules form the final duty rules.
-- Duty rules can be viewed from a timeline or calendar perspective to see the final duty arrangement.
+- The final duty schedule can be viewed from the perspective of a timeline or calendar.

 <img src="https://fcdoc.github.io/img/zh/flashduty/conf/schedule/1.avif" style="display: block; margin: 0 auto;" height="500">

 ### Edit Rules
 #### 1. Create

-- A single duty schedule can accommodate multiple duty rules to meet various business requirements.
+- The same duty schedule can have multiple duty rules to meet different business needs.
-- When organizing duty rosters, consider duty times and rotation cycles carefully to prevent gaps in service.
+- When scheduling shifts, fully consider the duty hours and rotation cycles to avoid business gaps.
 #### 2. Change

-- Place the cursor over a rule and click to bring up the rule configuration dialog box.
+- Hover over the rule and click to open the rule configuration dialog box.
-- Modifications to the established duty scheduling regulations will not impact historical records, encompassing the addition/removal of on-duty staff or adjustments to duty hours.
+- Changes to the scheduled duty rules will not affect historical data, including adding/deleting on-duty personnel or changing duty hours.
-- Changes to rules take effect immediately upon saving.
+- Rule changes take effect immediately after being saved.

 #### 3. Delete

-- Once a rule is deleted, it cannot be recovered, so please exercise caution.
+- Once a rule is deleted, it cannot be restored, so proceed with caution.
-- Deletions take effect immediately.
-Please confirm that no services are still using the rule before proceeding.
+- Deletion takes effect immediately.
+Confirm that no services are still using it before proceeding.

-#### 4. Temporary Shift Change
+#### 4. Temporary Shift Adjustment
-- Temporary shift changes are primarily used in pre-planned duty arrangements, such as when a duty person is unavailable or on leave and needs a colleague to cover their shift.
+- Temporary shift adjustments are primarily used in pre-planned duty schedules.
+For example, when a person on duty is temporarily unavailable or on leave, other colleagues need to take their place.
-- Before making a shift change, ensure clear communication with the substitute regarding the duty times.
-While there will be notifications during shift handovers, there will be no system notifications for real-time adjustments that take immediate effect.
+- Before making a shift adjustment, fully communicate with the substitute about the duty time.
+Although there will be a message notification during the shift, there will be no system notification when the real-time adjustment takes effect immediately.

 ## Duty Example

 ### Daily Duty
-- Requirement Overview:
+- Requirements Overview:
-- Group A and Group B alternate daily duty shifts.
+- Group A and Group B take turns on duty every day.

 - Rules/Effects:

 ![](https://fcdoc.github.io/img/zh/flashduty/conf/schedule/2.avif)

 ### Combined Shift Scheduling
-- Requirement Overview
+- Requirements Overview:
-- Group A is on duty from 9:00 am to 6:00 pm, Monday to Friday.
+- Group A is on duty from 9:00 AM to 6:00 PM every Monday to Friday.
-- Group B is on duty from 7:00 pm to 9:00 am the following day, Monday to Friday.
+- Group B is on duty from 7:00 PM to 9:00 AM the next day every Monday to Friday.
-- Group C is on duty over the weekends.
+- Group C is on duty every weekend.
-- The duty groups rotate on a weekly basis.
+- The duty group rotates every week.

 - Rule Display: